nusco/narjillos/README.md

 ## Credits

-Narjillos is strongly inspired by Jeffrey Ventrella's beautiful GenePool (http://www.swimbots.com).
+Narjillos is strongly inspired by Jeffrey Ventrella's beautiful [GenePool](http://www.swimbots.com).
 "Strongly inspired" is an understatement here---Narjillos started its life as a feeble attempt to clone GenePool and bask in its greatness.

 Narjillos has a different goal than GenePool (exploring arms races rather than exploring sexual selection), and a different strategy (eventually I want to give Narjillos simple neural networks for brains).
 GenePool is not open source, so I wrote my own code to toy with.
 However, you should definitely check out GenePool and Ventrella's other works if you like the concept.